As Shutdown Crawls On, Artists And Nonprofits Fear For Their 'Fragile Industry'

 Jill Rorem, like many Americans, had made some special plans for the holidays.
 The Chicago native, whose legal work often brings her to Washington, D.C., was finally going to get to see the nation's capital with her arts-obsessed kids.

 "I have very nerdy daughters, and they're super cool.
 Like, my oldest kid was Andy Warhol for Halloween," Rorem says.
-So they'd planned a grand tour of the Smithsonian museums, from the National Gallery of Art to the National Portrait Gallery, maybe even the zoo if she could convince her husband.
+So they'd planned a grand tour of the city's museums, from the National Gallery of Art to the Smithsonian's National Portrait Gallery, maybe even the zoo if she could convince her husband.
 "They would have soaked it up.
 I always love watching things from my kids' eyes."

 Then, the federal government partially shut down.